-Born in London, Ontario, on 6 July 1867, he was a journalist by profession and was for sixteen years, the Editor-in-Chief of the Ottawa Citizen.
+He was born in London, Ontario, 6 July 1867.
+He was a journalist by profession.
+For sixteen years he was the Editor-in-Chief of the “Ottawa Citizen.”
 He devoted a large measure of his energies to the advancement of the Militia Force.
-His military careet began with his appointment as a Second Lieutenant with Hamilton’s 4th Battery, Canadian Field Artillery.
+His military career began with his appointment as a Second Lieutenant with Hamilton’s 4th Battery, Canadian Field Artillery.
 He distinguished himself early in his career attaining extraordinarily high marks during artillery training.